 Pakistani cuisine: Pakistani fare shares many similarities with Indian cuisine but is also influenced by the fare of neighboring countries like Afghanistan and Iran.
 This mixed bag of cuisines guarantees whatever dish you pick is rich and bursting with flavor.

 As with Indian fare, ask the chef to exclude dairy products.
-It shouldn’t be difficult since many of the dishes comprise forms of bread, veggies and fruits.
-Even foods like biryani which are largely meat-based, can be vegan; there’s usually a vegetarian option which can easily be made vegan.
+It shouldn’t be difficult since many of the dishes comprise forms of bread, veggies, and fruits.
+Even foods like biryani which are largely meat-based can be vegan; there’s usually a vegetarian option that can easily be made vegan.

 Thai: Thai cuisine can also be vegan though many foods are flavored with fish sauce.
 Still, good restaurants will cater to your requirements.
 Dairy isn’t a staple unlike with Indian and Pakistani fare so you shouldn’t have problems.
 Coconut milk is used instead.

 Because of the high number of tourists flocking to Thailand, local cuisine has made way for Western palates.
 Tofu is a common meat substitute and vegetables are widely used in meat and rice dishes as well.